dart-lang/site-www/src/_tutorials/web/low-level-html/add-elements.md

 <img class="scale-img-max" src="/tutorials/web/images/todo-dart.png"
      alt="todo app and its corresponding Dart code">

-The `main()` function uses dart:html's top-level `querySelector()` function to get the interesting elements from the DOM.
+The top-level variables are initialized using dart:html's top-level `querySelector()` function to get the interesting elements from the DOM.
-Because calling `querySelector()` isn't free, if a program refers to an element more than once it should stash a reference to the element.
+Because calling `querySelector()` isn't free, if a program refers to an element more than once it should stash a reference to the element if possible.

 This program stashes a reference to the input element